bluehabit/BlogPosts/CSS/CSS Only Animations.md

 ![fragment](http://imgur.com/kA5QI16.png)

 Let's say you are visiting wikipedia to read more information about the history of the automobile.
 The main page you would likely land on is `https://en.wikipedia.org/wiki/Car`.
-Many times sections have their own unique ID, so that the user can click a page and the page will automatically jump to that section.
+Many times sections have their own unique ID, so that the user can click a particular link on the table of contents and the page will automatically jump to that section.

 Lets continue looking at our wikipedia example.
 If we view the page source for different sections we can see a pattern emerging.
 Each section has its own unique ID that will serve as *fragment identifier*.

 `<h2><span class="mw-headline" id="History">History</span></h2>`

-Notice the `id` of `History`
+Notice the `id` of `History`, this will be the  *fragment identifier* in the URI for this section.

 `<h2><span class="mw-headline" id="Safety">Safety</span></h2>`

-Notice the `id` of `Safety`
+Notice the `id` of `Safety`, this will be the  *fragment identifier* in the URI for this section.

 `<h2><span class="mw-headline" id="Environmental_impact">Environmental impact</span></h2>`

-Notice the `id` of `Environmental_impact`
+Notice the `id` of `Environmental_impact`, this will be the  *fragment identifier* in the URI for this section.

 You get the idea.
 The point is we can target these *fragment identifiers* in our URIs to jump to specific sections of the page.
-From our root URL `https://en.wikipedia.org/wiki/Car` we can add the fragment identifier to jump, all we are doing is providing the `id` as part of the fragment identifier to jump to that section.
+From our root URL `https://en.wikipedia.org/wiki/Car` we can add the fragment identifiers to jump, all we are doing is providing the `id` as part of the fragment identifier to jump to that section.

 `https://en.wikipedia.org/wiki/Car#History` will jump to the History section, notice at the top of your browser how `#History` is added to the URI.